mathminx/ReadME-Generator/README.md

   To run the application, type node index.js in the command line.

+  ## License

+  This project is licensed under the terms of the MIT license.

-  ## Contributions
+  ## Contributing

   Contributions are always welcome!

   ## Tests

-  Tests to follow...
+  Tests to follow.

   ## Questions